wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/151-letter-from-anthony-to-fraser.md

 ---
+doc_date: '1981-04-03'
+doc_num: 151
+doc_order: 151
+naa_refs:
+- naa_barcode: 3015522
+  naa_control_symbol: 1981/508 PART 1
+  naa_series: A1209
+  reference: '[NAA: A1209, 19811508, i]'
-title: "151 Letter from Anthony to Fraser"
+title: Letter from Anthony to Fraser
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9020
 vol_id: 23
-doc_date: 1981-04-03
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 151 Letter from Anthony to Fraser

-## Canberra, 3 April 1981
+Canberra, 3 April 1981

 New Zealand has proposed that a meeting of Australian and New Zealand Ministers be held in Wellington from 11-13 May to consider unresolved issues and assess the prospects of agreement being reached this year on an acceptable basis for a closer economic relationship between the two countries.